Julia Fox – Senior Writer & Workshop Leader

 Why do you do it?

-I’ve always been a writer.
-I’m lucky because it’s both who I am and what I do.
-I also genuinely believe that nothing should be too complex for anyone to understand, particularly when it comes to making important choices.
+I’ve always been a writer – for as long as I can remember.
+And I genuinely believe that nothing should be too complex for anyone to understand, particularly when it comes to making important choices.
 It’s in my gift to make sense of nonsense, and that’s what I love doing.

 What do you like to do when you’re not at work?

 My love of writing extends to a love of reading, so I spend a lot of time climbing over piles of books.
 My interests lean towards history, psychology, and reams of what I’m told are ‘useless’ facts.
-I also love to cook new and increasingly adventurous meals, and spend as much time as physically possible with any nearby dogs.
+I also love to cook new and increasingly adventurous meals, spend time with my family in England, France and Colorado, and be as close as is permissible to any nearby dogs.

 Which superpower would you choose?